v6/37coins/webui/README.md

 # 37 Coins web app

-landing page and login for gateway operators to setup and manage sms gateway.
+Landing page, login for gateway operators to setup and manage their SMS gateway, and login for SMS Wallet users to set up or view their wallet balance and current gateway.

+## This uses a Model-View-Controller (MVC) UI architecture pattern made with AngularJS.